sigmasaur/AwSW-it/README.md

 * At line 4500: Corrected *don't think that he would<s>n't</s> hesitate*.
 * At line 4556: Split in multiple parts to fit fewer lines.
 * At line 4556: *connected* → *linked*, to avoid repeating *the connection \[...\] is not connected*.

+### chapter5.rpy

+* At line 584, 913: Corrected simple dash to em-dash.
+* At line 646: *inch* → *centimeter*; see line 2144 of `chapter4.rpy`.
+* At line 913: Changed parentheses with brackets to match line 385 of `chapter1.rpy`.

+### chapter5evilending.rpy

+* At line 11, 19, 33, 71, 473, 545: Corrected simple dash to em-dash.
+* At line 25: Corrected colon to dot to preserve the uppercase letter.
+* At line 347, 371: *generators* → *generator*, to match lines 4520, 4590 of `chapter4.rpy`.
+  * Note that *the building still having electricity* despite `Reza` having gotten its generator, which was supposed to be *also powering the portal*, is explained by `Reza` himself at line 449, revealing the presence of a backup.
+At the same line, however, `Reza` claims he *could even get the backup generator as well*, suggesting that the portal is really powered by other means.
+Whether this is truly the case is never addressed.
+* At line 517, 845: Corrected uppercase letter to lowercase.
+* At line 565: Assumed *it* is referred to *the solution* at line 563.
+* At line 638: Consider adding parentheses to render the monologue a proper soliloquy.
+* At line 733-741: *10* → *ten*, for elegance.